seonmind/project2_webscraping/README.md

 # project2_webscraping
-  how to use Beautifulsoup & Selenium webscrapping
+  how to use Beautifulsoup & Selenium to do webscrapping